The RootsGuard Clean Standard™

 a RootsGuard label.

 Every ingredient is listed by its full INCI name in descending order of concentration.
-Nothing is hidden under vague terminology.
+We aim to be transparent about what is in each formula.
 A brief guide:

 Aqua / Water